Suzuki Teacher Training Courses

 As a fully qualified teacher of the Alexander Technique, Angela is able to develop good postural habits and quality of movement in her pupils.
 Years of experience in the Early Music Movement as a continuo player in major baroque orchestras in London have enabled her to develop a new dimension in cello technique and over 20 years with the ensemble Red Priest allow her to pass on the skills of performance.

-Observation is an integral part of the course and pupils are available on a regular basis, both as individuals and in groups, for supervised teaching practice.
+Observation is an integral part of the course and to practise the teaching, pupils are available on a regular basis, both as individuals and in groups.

 This is what one trainee said about the course: